 You absolutely need a vent fan when you live in a vehicle full time.
 Your vent fan will help keep your van build cool and free of condensation, and the airflow is a lifesaver in hot weather.
 You’ll also need to keep it running while you cook inside the van to suck out any fumes.

 Vent fans start with basic, no-frills, three-speed units and go all the way up to expensive fans with thermostats, rain sensors, and remote controls.
 Here’s what we recommend:

-We don’t have a Maxxfan Deluxe on our van, but we would install one if we had to do it again.
+The Maxxfan Deluxe is our top vent fan choice for van builds.
+We didn’t put one on our first van, and we really wish we had.
 The Maxxfan’s biggest selling point is its built-in raincover.
 The ability to open your vent and run your fan while it’s raining is critical, and the raincover on this fan lets you do that while still looking sleek and low-profile.